milkpku/IGsolver/README.md

 Eigen's sparse matrix solver is slow when matrix becomes big, so please consider other sparse matrix solvers like [PARDISO](https://www.pardiso-project.org/) or [SuiteSparse](http://faculty.cse.tamu.edu/davis/suitesparse.html).
 Fortunately, Eigen has convenient API to connect PARDISO and SuiteSparse.

-Just redefine `SOLVER` in `src/chol_solver.cpp` and `src/SQP_solver.cpp` as recommended in comment.
+Just redefine `SOLVER` in `src/{NR|SQP|GN}_solver.cpp` as recommended in comment.
 For example, adding
 ```c++
  #include <Eigen/CholmodSupport>
  #define SOLVER Eigen::CholmodSupernodalLLT<SpMat>
 ```
- in the beginning of `src/Chol_solver.cpp` replaces Eigen's solver with SuiteSparse Cholesky solver, which speeds up the decomposition for several magnitudes.
+ in the beginning of `src/NR_solver.cpp` or `src/GN_solver` replaces Eigen's solver with SuiteSparse Cholesky solver, which speeds up the decomposition for several magnitudes.
 Also, adding
 ```c++
   #include <Eigen/UmfPackSupport>
   #define SOLVER Eigen::UmfPackLU<SpMat>
  ```
 in the beginning of `src/SQP_solver.cpp` replaces Eigen's solver with SuiteSparse Umfpack LU solver.
 For more information of thrid-party sparse matrix solvers, please refer to Eigen's manual of [Solving Sparse System](https://eigen.tuxfamily.org/dox/group__TopicSparseSystems.html).

-You can customize config settings in `Chol_config` and `SQP_config`, which are self-documented.
+You can customize config settings in `{NR|SQP|GN}_config`, which are self-documented.